Toolbox

 Description

 If there is limited information available, additional participatory or on-the-ground activities can be carried out to complement it.
 Field research is also a useful practice to validate data that has been previously collected or to gather more detailed information of a specific component or location.
 Data collection, especially on the field, should be aligned with the plan’s objective and focused on the specific area, scale and topics of interest.
-Furthermore, it should also consider thematic areas relevant to the specific context, such as coastal areas, presence of informal settlements, predisposition for tourism, vulnerability to climate change, etc.

 Steps